barenko/interview-java-test/README.md

 ## InterviewTest

 This is a simple java project with several issues to help to interview tech candidates.
+The business logic is fine.
+This project has only technical issues.

+You'll have 1 hour to compile and refactory all that you can.

 ## How to use